getsentry/sentry.engineering/data/blog/keeping-up-with-the-python-ecosystem.md

 httpx-v0.28.1: pytest-httpx==0.35.0
 ```

-In other cases, we only wanted to run a specific test suite on specific Python versions, so we added a way to encode that in the config.
-For some packages, we were fine only testing the oldest and newest version; for others, we wanted a number of versions in between.
+In addition to being able to specify dependency versions, we also needed a way to encode other restrictions.
+For instance, sometimes we only want to run a test suite on specific Python versions.
+Or, for some packages, we were fine only testing the oldest and newest version; for others, we wanted a number of versions in between.
 All of these restrictions and tweaks made it into the [config format](https://github.com/getsentry/sentry-python/blob/master/scripts/populate_tox/README.md).

 ## Step by Step

 Some integration tests were easier to migrate than others.
-Some don't even have any additional test dependencies, removing the need for defining `deps`, the most annoying part of the config, completely.
+Some didn't even have any additional test dependencies, removing the need for defining `deps`, the most annoying part of the config, completely.
 Those were the ones we migrated first.

-For a while, we had a dual setup with some not-yet-migrated integrations using the old system (hardcoded pinned versions plus a "latest" target), while the rest of the test matrix was already auto-generated by toxgen.
+For a while, we had a dual setup with some not-yet-migrated integrations using the old system (hardcoded pinned versions plus a "latest" target), while the rest of the test matrix was already being auto-generated by toxgen.

 Once we finished the migration fully, only one part was missing: making the script run periodically on the repo and submitting a PR with the updated test matrix each time.
 [We eventually made that happen too](https://github.com/getsentry/sentry-python/blob/master/.github/workflows/update-tox.yml): [this is an example PR](https://github.com/getsentry/sentry-python/pull/4917).